My Ultimate Guide To Thrifting: Tips & Tricks For Scoring Beautiful Second Hand Home Decor

 How Was It Constructed?

 When looking at furniture, you want to examine how the piece was put together.
 Look at the joints on the drawers.
 Are they made with interwoven dovetail joints, or are they just flat boards screwed together?
-A lot of people will assume a piece with veneer is low quality, but that is only the case in items made after the 1950s when veneer shifted from something that was a skilled craft to something manufacturers started using to make cheap furniture appear more expensive.
+A lot of people will assume a home decor items made with veneer are low quality, but that is only the case in items made after the 1950s when veneer shifted from something that was a skilled craft to something manufacturers started using to make cheap furniture appear more expensive.
 So joinery and weight are still going to be better indicators.

 What Is It Made Out Of?